ortus-docs/commandbox-docs/getting_started_guide.md

 ### Next Steps
 <img src="images/getting_started/extensbility.png" alt="Next Steps">

 Your well on your way to becoming a more productive you.
 Experiment with CommandBox to see what else you can do with it.
 This rest of this documentation book is a good place to start.
-Also, we have full documentation of every command in our [Command API Docs.](http://apidocs.ortussolutions.com/commandbox/current)
+Also, we have full documentation of every command in our [Command API Docs.](http://apidocs.ortussolutions.com/commandbox/current).

+If you run in issues or just have questions, please jump on our [CommandBox Google Group](https://groups.google.com/a/ortussolutions.com/forum/#!forum/commandbox) and ask away.

+CommandBox is [Professional Open Source](https://github.com/Ortus-Solutions/commandbox) under the LGPL license.
+We'd love to have your help with the product.
+Commands are actually implemented in CFML which means you can write your own and share them on ForgeBox.
+See if you can figure out how to find and install the "Church Norris" command.
+Also, the `snake` game is a good way to cure boredom.
+These should give you some ideas of how you can contribute.